LANC, Traumatic Brain Injuries and Concussion

 Contact (323) 705-3031 to Schedule an Appointment & Get Started On TBI & Concussion Help Today!

-Traditional Treatments for TBI and Results
+Traditional Options for TBI and Results

-The traditional treatment for a concussion is rest until the symptoms wear off and then a gradual return to normal activity.
+The traditional option for a concussion is rest until the symptoms wear off and then a gradual return to normal activity.
 Long-term effects from single concussions are rare; although, the effects from multiple concussions will add up over time.
 For moderate to severe TBIs, however, the outlook can be different.
 Since almost any voluntary nervous function may be affected by moderate or severe TBI, the long-term effects can vary significantly.
 Cognitive difficulties (remember or processing, speech difficulties, physical difficulties, such as impaired balance or loss of fine motor control.
 In rarer cases, emotional issues like mood swings and even changes in personality can result from moderate or severe TBI.
-In all of these cases, the standard treatment is therapy appropriate to the individual’s condition, such as Speech Therapy or Occupational Therapy.
-These types of therapy are very time-consuming and require a high level of commitment from the patient.
+In all of these cases, the standard option is therapy appropriate to the individual’s condition, such as Speech Therapy or Occupational Therapy.
+These types of therapy are very time-consuming and require a high level of commitment from the client.

 “After all the occupational hazards that I have gone through as a professional fighter, I was worried that I would never be the same again.
 But thanks to Direct Neurofeedback, after my first session I immediately felt back to my peak performance self with diminished brain fog, clarity, and focused."